AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/share-a-task.md

 <ul>
  <li>The creator of a task has Manage permissions to it, by default.</li>
  <li>You can share tasks individually, or you can share several of them at a time, in bulk.<br>Sharing tasks is identical to sharing other objects.
-For more information about sharing items in <span>Workfront</span>, see <a href="../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md" class="MCXref xref">Share an object in Adobe Workfront</a>. </li>
+For more information about sharing items in Workfront, see <a href="../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md" class="MCXref xref">Share an object in Adobe Workfront</a>. </li>
  <li> You can grant the following permissions to a task:&nbsp;
   <ul>
    <li>View</li>
    <li>Manage</li>
    <li>Contribute<br><img src="assets/screen-shot-2014-05-30-at-11.37.24-am-175x192.png" alt="" style="width: 175;height: 192;"><img src="assets/screen-shot-2014-01-23-at-1.12.40-pm-154x258.png" alt="" style="width: 154;height: 258;"><img src="assets/screen-shot-2014-01-22-at-10.53.00-am-182x252.png" alt="" style="width: 182;height: 252;"><br></li>
   </ul></li>
  <li> <p>When you share a task, users inherit the same permissions on all the children objects associated with the task, by default.
-For example, they inherit the same permissions on the children tasks, issues, and documents attached to the task. <br>For more information about the hierarchy of objects in <span>Workfront</span>, see&nbsp;<a href="../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md" class="MCXref xref">Understand objects in Adobe Workfront</a>.</p> <p>The <span>Workfront administrator</span> can specify whether documents should inherit permissions from higher objects in the user's access level.
+For example, they inherit the same permissions on the children tasks, issues, and documents attached to the task. <br>For more information about the hierarchy of objects in Workfront, see&nbsp;<a href="../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md" class="MCXref xref">Understand objects in Adobe Workfront</a>.</p> <p>The Workfront administrator can specify whether documents should inherit permissions from higher objects in the user's access level.
 For more information about restricting inherited permissions on documents, see <a href="../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </li>
  <li>You can remove inherited permissions from a task.<br>For more information about removing inherited permissions from objects, see&nbsp;<a href="../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md" class="MCXref xref">Remove permissions from objects in Adobe Workfront</a>. </li>
 </ul>